-Production operations at Tahkoluoto power plant in Pori and at Kristiina power plant in Kristiinankaupunki ended in 2015, and the plants are being demolished during 2020.
+Production operations at Tahkoluoto power plant in Pori and at Kristiina power plant in Kristiinankaupunki ended in 2015, and the plants were demolished in 2020 and 2021.
 Previously, in 2015, the Mussalo power plant in Kotka was demolished.

 The principles of the circular economy guided the demolition work.
 All reusable material has previously been directed for reuse, either as it is or as recycled materials.
 Almost all the materials have been reused in one way or another.